stonepros/stone/doc/rados/operations/crush-map.rst

 Warning when tunables are non-optimal
 -------------------------------------

-Starting with version v0.74, Ceph will issue a health warning if the current CRUSH tunables don't include all the optimal values from the ``default`` profile (see below for the meaning of the ``default`` profile).
+Starting with version v0.74, Stone will issue a health warning if the current CRUSH tunables don't include all the optimal values from the ``default`` profile (see below for the meaning of the ``default`` profile).
 To make this warning go away, you have two options: